kapicorp/kapitan/docs/kap_proposals/kap_6_hashicorp_vault.md

 ```

 Encoding tells the type of data given to kapitan, if it is `original` then after decoding base64 we'll get the original secret and if it is `base64` then after decoding once we still have a base64 encoded secret and have to decode again.
 Parameters in the secret file are collected from the inventory of the target we gave from CLI `--target dev-sea`.
-If target isn't provided then kapitan will identify the variables from the environment, but providing `auth`(authentication type like token,userpass,github,approle,ldap) is necessary from either CLI (`--auth`) or as a key inside target parameters like the one shown:
+If target isn't provided then kapitan will identify the variables from the environment, but providing `auth` is necessary from either CLI (`--auth`) or as a key inside target parameters like the one shown:
 ```yaml
 parameters:
   kapitan: